Jubatian/rrpge-spec/specs/vid_arch.rst

 the kernel is allowed to take a certain maximal amount of cycles for internal tasks which reduces the amount of cycles available for user mode programs within these periods.
 See "Kernel timing constraints" in "kernel.rst" for further details.
-The ultimate low end limit for the available cycles in a vertical blanking period is 12800, and within a display frame is 143680.
+Note that with the proper use of the Graphics FIFO (see "grapfifo.rst"), which is normally not affected by the kernel, these timings should not be of too much concern.

-To support the 4bit mode the graphic display normally has to be clocked by twice the frequency of the main clock.
+To support the 4bit mode (640px width) the graphic display normally has to be clocked by twice the frequency of the main clock.

 Interlaced modes are implemented in a transparent way: they require the same programming from the user like non-interlaced modes.
 The only exception is that the user needs to be aware of that it might need two frames to produce a complete image.
 See the "Interlaced rendering" chapter for more information.

-The Video RAM memory bus width is assumed to be 32 bits.
-Several aspects of the Graphics Display & Accelerator are specified with this in mind, and the minimal memory access characteristics normally also require the 32 bit bus.
+The Video bus width is 32 bits.
+Several aspects of the graphics subsystems are specified with this in mind, and the minimal memory access characteristics normally also require the 32 bit bus.
 Other implementations might be possible as long as they meet the minimal requirements of this specification.

 Note that faster rates than 70Hz may be provided by an implementation if it meets the minimal processing power requirements for a display frame outlined